An Introduction to Early Years

 The Oxford Reading Tree scheme is the key scheme used in the teaching of reading throughout the school, this is supplemented by other phonically based schemes to give children breadth to their reading experience.
 We use the "Letter and Sounds" programme throughout the school as a framework to teaching phonics.

-If you would like to know any more about our curriculum please contact the Head of School, Mrs Jan Boyton, through the school office.
+If you would like to know any more about our curriculum please contact the Head of School, Mrs Natasha Brock, through the school office.